MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 ### Disadvantages of switchless connections

 - More planning is required for IP and subnet addressing schemes.
 - Provides only local storage access.
-Management traffic, VM traffic, and other traffic requiring North-South access cannot use these adapters.
+Management traffic, storage replica traffic, and other traffic requiring North-South access cannot use these adapters.
 - As the number of nodes in the cluster grows, the cost of network adapters could exceed the cost of using network switches.
 - Doesn't scale well beyond three-node clusters.
 More nodes incur additional cabling and configuration that can surpass the complexity of using a switch.
-- Cluster expansion is complex requiring hardware and software configuration changes.
+- Cluster expansion is complex, requiring downtime to make hardware and software configuration changes.

 ## Next steps